heyjames/better-browsing/README.md

 # clean-twitch-chat
-CSS for a clean, simple, uncluttered Twitch Chat using the Stylish Chrome Extension
+CSS for a clean, simple, uncluttered Twitch Chat using the Stylish Chrome Extension.
+Use with BetterTwitchTV Chrome extension.

 ### Features
 * Large font messages